I designed these leg strengthening exercises for seniors who find that everyday movements aren’t as effortless as they once were.

 5. Standing on One Foot

-This trains the strength and balance you rely on with every step you take.
+This trains the stability and balance you rely on for every step you take.

 - Lightly engage your abdominals.